Auburn/FastNoise2/README.md

 WIP successor to [FastNoiseSIMD](https://github.com/Auburn/FastNoiseSIMD)

-Modular node based noise generation using SIMD, modern C++17 and templates
+Modular node based noise generation library using SIMD, modern C++17 and templates

 FastNoise2 is a fully featured noise generation library which aims to meet all your coherent noise needs while being extremely fast